 The better bet is to take a holistic look at the data and think about the whole product: Who are your users?
 Who are your non-users?
 How can you rally the diverse strengths of your cross-functional team to build a great product?
 Adam Nash, Dropbox VP of Product & Growth, explores why the best product leaders focus on user perspectives.

 The power of product is the power to frame the discussion/problem.
-How you frame the problem will lead a team in the right direction. —Adam Nash
+How you frame the problem will lead a team in the right direction.
+Adam Nash, VP of Product and Growth at Dropbox

 Know your superpower: Product has the power to frame the discussion.
 Design has the power to visualize possible choices.
 Engineers have the power to define what is possible.